FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 **[Automating Fabric Solution Deployment](https://github.com/FabricDevCamp/FabricSolutionDeployment/blob/main/docs/Automating%20Fabric%20Solution%20Deployment.md)**.

-If you want to run **demo 5** through **demo 7**, you will need to configure additional support in **AppSettings.cs** for an Azure DevOps organiztion.
+If you want to run **demo 5** through **demo 7**, you will need to configure additional support in **AppSettings.cs** for an Azure DevOps organization.
 For this, you will need access to an Azure DevOps organization in the same Entra Id tenant as the development environment where you are creating Fabric workspaces.
 Once you determined which Azure DevOps organization to use, you can configure it in **AppSettings.cs** by updating the value for a constant named **AzureDevOpsOrganizationName** which is shown in the following screenshot.

 <img src="./images/GettingStarted/media/image9.png" style="width:85%" />